atelechev/fen2chessboard/README.md

 This is a simple Web application that generates chess diagrams from <a href="http://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation">Forsyth-Edwards notation (FEN)</a> strings.

+The core module can also be used as an autonomous library to generate chess diagrams.
+Please check the <a href="https://github.com/atelechev/fen2chessboard/tree/master/components/core">documentation of the module</a> for this use case.

 It runs as a RESTful Web service: you provide your FEN string in the URL, as well as some other optional parameters, and you receive an image with the diagram.

 For example:

-The application runs at http://localhost:8080/fen2chessboard-rs/fen2cb
+The application runs at <code>http://localhost:8080/fen2chessboard-rs/fen2cb</code>

 The FEN string for the starting position in chess is